Inno-Cringineers/Telegram_Calendar/README.md

 A telegram bot as a frontend for the joint calendar and calendar synchronization plugins that can go and collect info from your calendars.

 ## Project goal
-Give users a tool to create their own planning service (self hosted). which will allow you to perform event CRUD operations through the telegram bot interface and receive reminders.
+Provide to users a tool to create their own planning service (self hosted).
+Which will Combine notifications from multiple calendars in one place (telegram bot) and provide the opportunity to perform CRUD operations with events and receive reminders centralized from all provided calendars and events.

+MVP features have to be done before ITPD Course finish (19.12.2025)

 ## Threshold of Success
 - **Time:** Project have to be done before ITPD Course finish (19.12.2025)